HariniB-21/19CS301-Module5/README.md

 ![image](https://github.com/user-attachments/assets/2ce25408-cc86-4000-858b-1ea033403fe7)

 ### Result: Thus, the given program is implemented and executed successfully .
-# Ex No: SEB - Class Implementation
+# Ex No:5.5 SEB - Class Implementation
 ### Aim:
 To write a Python program to implement a class `Dress` with a parameterized constructor that accepts the cloth, cloth-type, and quantity, and then prints the details.